DaniMoo98/AethWeb/content/guides/new-player-guide.md

 # NEW PLAYER GUIDE

-Welcome to Crossroads RP.
+Welcome to Aethrya RP.
 This page is the fast path from first join to approved character.

 ## 1) Start Here